allegro/vaas/docs/quick-start/vagrant.md

 You will see a django admin GUI with two apps: Cluster and Manager.
 Configure your sample Varnish servers and VCL templates in Cluster app.
 Configure your backends, directors and probes in the Manager app.
 Reffer to [GUI](../documentation/gui.md) or [API](../documentation/api.md) documentation to see how to do this.

+Current VCL for the test Varnish instances can be previewed by clicking on Cluster -> Varnish servers -> Show vcl.
+HINT: Freshly after booting up VaaS in Vagrant, the configuration of the Varnish servers will not be loaded.
+Make some changes to the test backends or re-enable the test Varnish instances to trigger loading of the configuration.

 Entering the VaaS box
 ---------------------
 You can access the Vagrant box and make modifications as you require (eg. to run more Varnish or backend instances):